Allen-Cahn¤

 uₜ = ν uₓₓ + c₁ u + c₃ u³

-the first order coefficient, and c₃
+with ν the diffusivity, c₁ the first order coefficient, and c₃ the

 third order coefficient.
 No matter the spatial dimension, the state